 - The Centers for Medicare & Medicaid Services suggest people look at two important documents: the “Evidence of Coverage” and “Annual Notice of Change.”
 These items will explain your coverage and help you determine whether your plan meets your needs.

 - If you can’t decide whether a prescription drug plan is right for you, the National Committee to Preserve Social Security & Medicare provides information on drug coverage and costs for low-income seniors.

 - Call the Medicare Rights Center’s National Helpline to help you figure out your Medicare benefits, find the right coverage, and understand how your existing MA coverage works with Medicare.

 Of course, if you are content and feel that your current plan will meet your needs this year, you don’t need to do anything.
-Or if you decide to keep your Medicare Advantage plan but need additional coverage, Medico’s Hospital Indemnity, Short-Term Recovery Care, First Diagnosis Cancer, and Dental, Vision, and Hearing (DVH) insurance can help round out your coverage needs.
+Or if you decide to keep your Medicare Advantage plan but need additional coverage, Hospital Indemnity, First Diagnosis Cancer, and Dental, Vision, and Hearing (DVH) insurance can help round out your coverage needs.

 Similarly, if you switch to Original Medicare, Medico’s Medicare Supplement and DVH insurance can complement your new plan.
-Please call (888) 755-3066 or click the button below to learn which insurance best fills in your coverage gaps.
+Please call 877-257-2663 or request a free quote to learn which insurance best fills in your coverage gaps.

 This article may contain links to third party websites, but Medico is neither responsible nor liable for their content, accuracy, or security.
 Review our Terms and Conditions to learn more.